-Fiona Broome's book, The Ghosts of Salem, Massachusetts, is nearly completed.
+Fiona Broome's book, The Ghosts of Salem, Massachusetts, has met with delays.
 Her Salem research began

 in 2006, when she revisited favorite childhood haunts around "Witch City."